 I’m Antony Lee.
-I’m an archaeological museum curator and I also do some teaching as a Visiting Tutor on the Archaeology undergraduate course at Bishop Grosseteste University in Lincoln.
+I’m an archaeological museum curator and I also teach about Roman Britain as a Visiting Tutor on the Archaeology undergraduate course at Bishop Grosseteste University in Lincoln.
 My main interests are in Romano-British ritual and religion, the development of urbanism and the expression of cultural identity through small finds.
 I have a passion for getting the general public interested in the real story of the Roman Lincolnshire and what was happening in their local area.
 I am an Associate of the Chartered Institute for Archaeologists, an Associate of the Museums Association, and a Fellow of the Royal Numismatic Society.

 If you want to get in touch about the blog or any aspects of Roman Lincolnshire, and especially if you’re aware of something amazing I haven’t covered, then contact me through twitter – @lidongni.
 You can download articles I’ve written about Roman Lincolnshire on my Academia page.

 The header image for the blog is a photograph of the colonnade of Lincoln’s Roman forum being excavated in 1878.